FAQs - How do Perkins eLearning classes work?

 How does online learning work?

-Students work through the assignments and deadlines as defined in their syllabus, and are not locked into a class date, time, or place!
-Interactions between class groups of diverse specialties, settings, and locations expand the discussion far beyond the traditional campus-based experience.
+Students work through the assignments and discussions as defined in their syllabus, and are not locked into a class date, time, or place!
+Interactions between class groups of diverse specialties, settings, and locations expand the discussion far beyond the traditional classroom-based experience.

 We provide a free practice class which demonstrates many of the elements of a typical course.
 You will find that online learning provides a collaborative environment, where life experience is a valuable resource.

 Online learning classes are not self-directed tutorials.
 Our online classes provide active participation, moderated discussion, graded weekly assignments and quizzes, and most importantly, practical application of the material into your daily practice.
 Most of our classes are equal to graduate level online study.
-If you are looking for a listen-and-learn experience, we have short webinars, webcasts, and tutorial offerings at perkinselearning.org.
+If you are looking for a watch-and-learn experience, we have short webinars, webcasts, and tutorial offerings at https://www.perkins.org/course-type/self-paced/

 What is meant by “synchronous,” “asynchronous” and “co-synchronous”?

 In the world of online learning, coursework is described using these terms.
 “Synchronous,” means all members of the class and the instructor meet together at the same time in an online meeting room.
-Perkins eLearning Webinars are an example of one type of synchronous online experience.
+Virtual meetings and live webinars are of this synchronous type.
 “Asynchronous” describes coursework where students and instructor do not meet at a specific day or time, such as our self-paced tutorials.

 On-site workshops held on the Perkins campus, or sponsored by the Perkins Training Center, may also include an online asynchronous component as a blended experience.
 Read registration materials carefully.